One of the most terrifying things for new nurse grads is accidentally messing up a patient’s meds. This is how to avoid

 I’m going to do a few posts on various drips that are geared towards newer nurses.
 Here are my 11 points of enlightenment when working with drips!
 1. When you get an order to start a drip, that becomes your priority.
 Yes, I know Mr. Roberson in bed 28 really wants his suppository but he will have […]

 Medical abbreviations I use most frequently.
 Keep in mind that not all of these are “approved”; they are the ones I use on my report sheet.

 Did you notice I love talking about strokes?
 I wanted to expand a little more on my previous post about them.
 Blood Pressure Management in Stroke Patients: Tips for Nurses Stroke patients are not like every other patient.
 There is special consideration that must be given for various aspects of nursing care, specifically in terms […]

 These nursing priorities for post-op patients will help you keep your head and give the best care to your patients.
 You are rocking through your shift, feeling awesome because you kind of know what you’re doing now, and your charge nurse comes up to you to say you are getting a patient from the PACU. […]

 Nurses, I know how confusing Heparin and Coumadin lab monitoring can be.
 This guide will break them down, explain what they are, and help you understand it all.
-This post contains affiliate links This is informational only, always follow your hospital’s policies and procedures Nursing Tips for Heparin and Coumadin Lab Monitoring Something […]
+This is informational only, always follow your hospital’s policies and procedures.
+Nursing Tips for Heparin and Coumadin Lab Monitoring Something that can be confusing at first for […]